DariaMangileva/Pre-processing-Images-Algorithm-Without-Gaussian-Shaped-Particles-for-PIV-Analysis/README.md

 # Pre-processing-Images-Algorithm-Without-Gaussian-Shaped-Particles-for-PIV-Analysis
-This repository was created for reproducibility the results of the research by Mangileva et al[].
+This repository was created for reproducibility the results of the research by Mangileva et al[]

 Description and right order of files for proposed method of preprocessing: video_fragmentation.py - splitting video into frames pieces.py - creating massives with coordinates of each points